Best L-Theanine Supplements for Anxiety (2026): Ranked & Reviewed

 - see our L Theanine picks for sleepEditor pick

-- Magnesium for anxiety reliefEditor pick
+- clinical notes on Magnesium and anxiety reliefEditor pick

-- see our Ashwagandha picks for stress supportEditor pick
+- Ashwagandha research for stress supportEditor pick